 If you are shopping for a Risk Taker, put on your thinking cap.
 Start thinking of something different.
-A gift that is “out there” that they wouldn’t think of themselves.
+A gift that is “out there” that’s unexpected and they wouldn’t think of themselves.
 Google gift ideas and see just how much you can please their Risk Taker side.

 Most people find this type of Money Personality a bit perplexing.
 But Flyers are those people in your life that just don’t really care about money.
 They value relationships, memories, and time spent together above any item.
 But that doesn’t mean they don’t want gifts.
 They value gifts that foster the relationship.

-If you buy your Flyer a gif certificate, that is awesome.
+If you buy your Flyer a gift certificate, that is awesome.
 But plan on going together to spend it.
 It’s all about the relationship for them.